LoicGrobol/scorch/tests/fixtures/json/multiple/README.md

 Multiple document fixtures
 ==========================

+ATTENTION : <out.txt> has not been checked for exactitude yet, only for consistency between commits.

+  - The gold documents are the reference testcases A, B and C keys
-The system testcases are the reference A2, B1 and C1.
+  - The system documents are the reference testcases A2, B1 and C1 responses